studentofodin/textileKins/change-requests.md

   - events from the TrainingEnvironment class: init complete, reset complete
 # Questions
 - Can the action and observation spaces be moved to the gym class?

-- remove properties from machines
-- check wandb for any errors I might have missed
-- update git